felmoltor/blog.felipemolina.com/_posts/2024-11-22-needrestart.md

 The second key part is a C root shell.
 There are millions of these in internet, so no point in showing the code here.
 If you are curious go to [rootshel.c](https://github.com/felmoltor/CVE-2024-48990/blob/main/rootshell.c).

 The third part was a bash script that automates the compilation of the Python library, the rootshell and launches pyton process (loop.py) in background with the `PYTHONPATH` pointing to `/home/$USER/CVE-2024-48990/`.
-Finally, it just waits in a while loop for the utility 'needreboot' to do its magic and load the malicious library upon a periodic check (That "periodic check" can be simulated by yourself installing a new package with `sudo apt install nano` or any other package or maybe ).
+Finally, it just waits in a while loop for the utility 'needreboot' to do its magic and load the malicious library upon a periodic check (That "periodic check" can be simulated by yourself installing a new package with `sudo apt install nano` or any other small package).
 When 'needrestart' executes the library, the suid bit of the rootshell is on and owned by root, so the loop finishes and the shell is invoked:

 ```bash
 #!/bin/bash